-A British man, wishing to remain anonymous, has purchased what is now the most expensive car in the world—one of the few Ferrari 250 GTOs built to secure homologation for the FIA's GT category.
+A British man, wishing to remain anonymous, has purchased what is now the most expensive car in the world—one of the few Ferrari [NYSE:RACE] 250 GTOs built to secure homologation for the FIA's GT category.

 The example that garnered the record-setting bid is a 1963 example, from the middle of the car's 1962-1964 production run, reports The Sun.
 It had previously been valued at about £11 million—a significant sum, to be sure, but at least 30 percent short of the final price.

 Another Ferrari was the former record holder and now now-second-most-expensive car in the world.
 The 1961 Ferrari California Spyder claimed a bid of £5.4 million in May, just over one-third the cost of the 250 GTO.

 Ferrari released an all-new California on Friday, expanding its lineup to four cars and adding even more draw to its already world-famous brand.